 U.S. Foreign Policy Publications

-On March 5, 2003, the Latin American Program and the Cold War International History Project held a conference on "Argentina-United States Bilateral Relations: An Historical Perspective and Future Challenges."
-This book contains an edited version of the panelists presentations.
+On December 4, 2003, the Latin American Program and the Centro de Estudios Legales y Sociales co-sponsored a second conference on "Argentina-United States Bilateral Relations: An Historical Perspective and Future Challenges," held at the University of Buenos Aires in Argentina.
+This book contains an edited version of the panelists' presentations.

 February 2002- The U.S. Congress is often an easy target for criticism, especially in foreign policy.
 This happened frequently during the 1990s, as Congress involved itself in the Yugoslav conflict and the U.S. response to it.

 This paper is a small part of a more detailed study-in-progress of British and American foreign policy vis-a-vis Montenegro.
 The author's inquiry into British and American foreign policy is, in turn, part of a book-length study provisionally entitled "The Strange Death of the Kingdom of Montenegro," which examines the demise of that independent Serb, but not Serbian, kingdom between 1914 and 1924.

 This essay asks whether and if so how the United States might employ new understandings of security in the management of Arctic waters issues, and in responding even more particularly to the prospect of intensified use of Russia’s Northern Sea Route.